Z11Coding/Mixtape-Engine-Rework/docs/HSCRIPT_AP_INTEGRATION.md

 ### Python Generation and Data Storage

-The CustomAPLogic system automatically generates Python code that mirrors your HScript definitions.
-This ensures that your AP world generation has access to the same data structures you define in HScript.
+The CustomAPLogic system automatically generates Python code that corresponds to your HScript definitions.
+This ensures that your Archipelago world generation has access to the same data structures you define in HScript.

 ```haxe
 // Set data that will be available during Python generation